Frosr1o2/OmnomOS-Omnom-linux/README.md

 ## Omnom Linux - Because package management should be delicious!

 # When you got iso file?
-I'm Trying work hard but i don't have so much time in this project so i'm thinking release date is 2027 year or 2026 ~9 November yes sorry but i'm do it alone
+I'm Trying work hard but i don't have so much time to this project so i'm thinking release date is 2027 year or 2026 ~9 November yes sorry but i'm do it alone